 Evans Moore, LLC was founded in 2015, and ever since, attorneys Scott Evans and James B. Moore, III, have built a reputation for obtaining considerable settlements for clients across the state of South Carolina.
-In this time, Evans Moore, LLC has secured nearly $50 million in compensation for personal injury victims.
+In this time, Evans Moore, LLC has secured over $100 million in compensation for personal injury victims.

 Both Evans and Moore have clerked for federal and state judges.
 If your case goes to trial, you can be confident in their ability to argue your case, as they have extensive experience presenting cases before the court.